 Able to work with both Alexa and Google Assistant, it has the smarts (unless you're an Apple HomeKit user) and all the key features offered by Ring, Google, and others.
 Still, there's also been an effort to incorporate features such as SOS calling that you'd usually find with dedicated security cameras and with hefty subscription fees.

-Keep reading to see how we got on with the TOUCAN TVD200WUC Wireless Video Doorbell, and if you're curious about what other products are on offer, head on over to our guide to the best video doorbells.
+Keep reading to see how we got on with the TOUCAN TVD200WUC Wireless Video Doorbell, and if you're curious about what other products are on offer, head on over to our guide to the best wireless doorbells.

 TOUCAN Video Doorbell: Key specs